soupieboi/VALTracker_desktop/README.md

   - Every Gamemode that has an API is supported here.
   - Click on Match provides information about the Match like Kills, Rounds etc.

-- Info on all Skins(Tiers) /Bundles /Cosmetics(Cards, Buddies, Titles, Sprays) /Agents(Contracts, Abilities) /Current Gamemode Rotation /Stats of Gear /Maps /Seasons /Weapons
+- Info on all Skins, Bundles, Cosmetics (Cards, Buddies, Titles, Sprays), Agents(Contracts, Abilities), Current Gamemode rotation, Stats of Gear, Maps, Seasons, Weapons
 - Lineup Library (Like Blitz)
 - Later also other Games that Provide an API?